terraform-google-modules/terraform-example-foundation/docs/upgrading_to_v3.0.md

       + service                    = "admin.googleapis.com"
     }

-We can omit this behavior if we provide following block.
+In this case, we can instruct terraform to safely move this resource if we provide following block of code.

     # cloudbuild bootstrap
     moved {